Burning Easter Wheel In Germany- UNESCO Heritage in Lüdge

 Cover image by Nifoto, Public domain, via Wikimedia Commons

-In 784 Charlemagne visited the town of Lügde, and according to his chronicler Einhard, witnessed large oak wheels stuffed with straw, set on fire, and sent rolling down the Osterberg to greet the Spring.
+In 784, Charlemagne visited the town of Lügde and, according to his chronicler Einhard, witnessed large oak wheels stuffed with straw set on fire and sent rolling down the Osterberg to greet the Spring.
 What an impressive sight!
-Burning wheels of fire careening down the hill…sparks flying all around.
-Although no one knows how long ago the practice started, this once-pagan tradition got Charlemagne’s approval because of the Christian inscriptions written on the sides of the wheels.
-Today the tradition of sending a burning Easter Wheel down the hill continues in Lüdge, where thousands gather every year to witness the fiery spectacle.
+Burning wheels of fire careening down the hill with sparks flying all around.
+Although no one knows how long ago the practice started, this once-pagan tradition got Charlemagne’s approval because of the Christian inscriptions written on the wheel’s sides.
+Today, the tradition of sending a burning Easter Wheel down the hill continues in Lüdge, where thousands gather yearly to witness the fiery spectacle.

 Burning Easter Wheel or Osterrad

-On Easter Sunday participants load the wheels onto a wagon, then a procession of marching bands and townspeople escorts the wagon to the top of Osterberg.
+On Easter Sunday, participants load the wheels onto a wagon, and then a procession of marching bands and townspeople escorts the wagon to the top of Osterberg.
 A long Hazelnut wood pole through the opening of the Osterrad helps keep it balanced while rolling.
-Then Rye straw is woven and stuffed into the wheel’s opening.
+Rye straw is woven and stuffed into the wheel’s opening.
 When night falls, a cannon goes off!
-At 9 PM the 6 flaming Easter Wheels roll hundreds of yards down the hill leaving trails of fire!
-The hazelnut poles help keep them upright… but aren’t always successful.
-Any wheel reaching the bottom of the hill successfully is met with cheers!
+At 9 PM, the six flaming Easter Wheels roll hundreds of yards down the hill, leaving trails of fire!
+The hazelnut poles help keep them upright but aren’t always successful.
+Any wheel reaching the bottom of the hill is met with cheers!

 Lüdge Osterrad Stadt

 In the deep past of Germany’s pagan history, the practice of burning an Easter Wheel was common.
-Over time, it was stopped or changed in most communities by the church because of its pagan roots.
-Like other practices involving fire in the Springtime, (like the Easter Fire) it’s believed that the practice was a way of saying Tschuß to Winter… and welcoming back the sunshine of Spring and Summer.
+Over time, the church stopped or changed it in most communities because of its pagan roots.
+Like other practices involving fire in the Springtime (like the Easter Fire), it’s believed that the practice was a way of saying Tschuß (goodbye) to Winter and welcoming back the sunshine of Spring and Summer.
 The wheels represent the fire of the sun.
 Wheels that made it down the hill without crashing and burning were signs of an upcoming good harvest.

 Learn more, and find out how you can go see this spectacular here-> Osterräderlauf in Lüdge